inmanta/quickstart-docker/README.md

 `docker exec -it "inmanta_quickstart_server" bash`

-2. Navigate to `/home/inmanta/test-project/`.
+2. Navigate to `/home/inmanta/quickstart-project/`.
 (This directory is shared with the host in this repo under ./test-project)
+3. Clone the quickstart repo and use the docker branch:

+`git clone https://github.com/inmanta/quickstart.git --branch docker .`

-3. Create the new project and environment:
+4. Create the new project and environment:

 ```
 inmanta-cli project create -n test
 inmanta-cli environment create -n quickstart-env -p test -r https://github.com/inmanta/quickstart.git -b docker --save
 ```

-4. Compile and immediatly deploy the test project:
+5. Compile and immediatly deploy the quickstart project:

 `inmanta -vvv  export -d`

-The progress can be checked using the dashboard.

-5. If everything deployed correctly, the drupal based website should be reachable on `127.0.0.1:8080`
+6. If everything deployed correctly, the drupal based website should be reachable on `127.0.0.1:8080`